Bergen County Academies

-Bergen County Academies (BCA) is a tuition-free public magnet high school located in Hackensack, New Jersey that serves students in the ninth through twelfth grades from Bergen County, New Jersey.
-The school was founded by John Grieco, also founder of the Academies at Englewood, in 1991.
+Bergen County Academies (BCA) is a tuition-free public magnet high school located in Hackensack, New Jersey, that serves students in the ninth through twelfth grades from all of Bergen County, in the U.S. state of New Jersey.
+The school was founded in 1991 by John Grieco, who also founded the public magnet high school Academies at Englewood in Englewood, New Jersey.